By Robert Lundahl

 “It will be the great gift of the Elwha – Hope.”

 In retrospect, filmmaking can be an art and a craft.
 But on the Elwha it became something greater.
-Our work acted as a bridge between one era and another, between generations, and gave momentum to a dam removal and ecosystem restoration process that has made history and set an example of the importance of the preservation of ecosystems in a new era dominated by climate change awareness.
+Our work acted as a bridge between one era and another, one culture and another, one generation and another, and gave momentum to a dam removal and ecosystem restoration process that has made history and set an example of the importance of the preservation of ecosystems in a new era dominated by climate change awareness.

 Senator Bill Bradley, who helped broker and initiate the Elwha River Fisheries and Ecosystem Restoration Act of 1992, spoke thusly, upon the beginning of the dam removal process to the Elwha People: